-Research shows that parents have the most influence on whether or not their child chooses to drink alcohol or use drugs.
-Parent Up encourages parents to use this influence!
 When parents CARE, CONNECT, COMMUNICATE and pay CAREFUL ATTENTION, the likelihood of your child engaging in substance use decreases.
-These actions provide no guarantee, but if implemented consistently and with intention, the likelihood of your child engaging in substance use is much lower.
+These actions provide no guarantee, but if implemented consistently and with intention, the likelihood of your child engaging in substance use can be much lower.
+Together, we can create positive outcomes for our children and reduce the number of drug and alcohol-related consequences.

 What You’ll Find at Parent Up: